 Housing and Residential Life have a comprehensive on-call duty rotation at both the student staff member (Resident Assistant) and professional staff member (Resident Director) level.
 These staff are "on-call" to respond to personal crisis, major facilities issues, or medical emergencies.
 After business hours (5pm-8am the following morning), a student staff member is on duty for each residential facility via a university-owned cellular phone.
-In Garcia Hall, these staff members are also supported by an Operations Center that is open until midnight - Sunday-Wednesday and 24/7 on Thursday, Friday, and Saturday nights.
+In Garcia Hall, these staff members are also supported by an Operations Center that is open 24/7.